Axlotos/Kuan/README.md

 **N**ess

 ---

+Kuan is pronounced like the quan in **quan**tum or if you're smart kwɒn

 Kuan is a kernel I created from scratch written in C.
 There is also a boot program written in Assembly.